How To Get A Medical Marijuana Card in Utah

 Although recreational cannabis use is still illegal in Utah, residents with a valid medical marijuana card can possess and consume cannabis.
 Essentially, you’ll need a valid medical reason to obtain a marijuana card in Utah.

-Utah laws on marijuana can be confusing since recreational usage is still prohibited.
-However, those with a valid medical card will be able to purchase cannabis from a licensed dispensary.
+Utah laws on marijuana can be confusing since recreational usage is still prohibited, so it’s a good idea to brush up on laws about usage, driving high laws in Utah, etc. However, those with a valid medical card will be able to purchase cannabis from a licensed dispensary.

 Table of Contents